Khan/eslint-plugin-khan/docs/imports-requiring-flow.md

 requires that any files importing one of the specified modules be using flow as indicated by a `// @flow` comment in the file.

+This rule also works with directories, so that any modules under that directory or its subdirectories are required to be using flow types.

 Notes:
-- All paths in `modules` that aren't npm packages are considered to be relative to `rootDir`.
+- All paths in `modules` that aren't npm packages (i.e. are directories or files within your codebase) are considered to be relative to `rootDir`.
 - `rootDir` is required and should usually be set to `__dirname`.
 This requires the the configuration of `khan/imports-requiring-flow` to be done in a `.js` file.